 Should you have an aversion to using the internal version of Benadryl for any of the above mentioned or other reasons, the same company now makes an itch-relieving gel, pictured below.

-- 100-count packs of Benadryl Ultratabs each containing 25 mg of the antihistamine diphenhydramine HCl for allergy relief that works when you need it most
+- 100-count pack of Benadryl Ultratabs Antihistamine Allergy Relief Tablets each containing 25 mg of the antihistamine diphenhydramine HCl for allergy relief that works when you need it most

-- Active ingredient, diphenhydramine HCl, provides relief for both allergy symptoms and cold symptoms like sneezing and runny nose
+- Active ingredient, diphenhydramine HCl, provides relief for hay fever or other upper respiratory allergy symptoms and cold symptoms like sneezing and runny nose

 - Works when you need it most with an allergy medicine in small, convenient antihistamine tablets that put your allergies to rest